nh0627/kukuclara-collection/README.md

 Kukuclara Collection💕
 ======================

-This app is made with React.js and Redux to look up, filter and sort the overall series of Kukuclara dolls.
+This app is made with React.js/Redux to look up, filter and sort the overall series of Kukuclara dolls.
 > As a Kukuclara doll collector, I need a website where I can easily see the data on the collection.
-I hope that Kukuclara fans like me can get help for their collection but also have fun learning about it with my app❤
+I hope that Kukuclara fans like me can get help for their collection but also have fun learning about the collection with my app❤

 (image)